laura-g-20/laura-g-20.github.io/Professional_work.md

 [Back](index.md)

 I have been working at the British Antarctic Survey in Cambridge, UK since September 2016.
-I am primarily interested in topographic mapping...
+I am primarily interested in topographic mapping and remote sensing of the polar regions.
+Further information can be seen on my [profile page](https://www.bas.ac.uk/profile/lauger/).

-I currently use GIS in a fairly *traditional* way but I have been actively developing my skills over the last few years and am looking forward to incorporating coding into my work to improve efficiency and effectiveness.
+I currently use GIS in a fairly traditional way but I have been actively developing my skills over the last few years and am looking forward to incorporating coding into my work to improve efficiency and effectiveness.

 I run a Helpdesk which supports a wide range of people and activities and produces around 200 outputs per year.
 A few photos of maps that I have produced are shown below.
 These give an idea of the range of projects that I work on.